ninrod/rsynced-melpa/gnu/el-search-readme.txt

     located under this directory.

   C-A, M-s e a, M-s e < (`el-search-from-beginning')
-    Go back to the first match in this buffer or (with positive prefix arg) completely restart the current search from the first file or buffer.
+    Go back to the first match in this buffer.

-    With negative prefix arg, or with >, go to the last match in the current buffer.
+    With prefix arg or with M-s e >, go to the last match in the current buffer.

-  C-J, M-s e j (`el-search-jump-to-search-head')
+  C-J, M-s e j (`el-search-jump')
-    Resume the last search from the position of the last visited match.
+    Convenience command to move by matches.
+Resumes the last search if necessary.
+    Without prefix arg, jump (back) to the current match.
     With prefix arg 0, resume from the position of the match following point instead.
     With prefix arg 1 or -1, jump to the first or last match visible in the selected window.
-This can be useful even when a search is current, e.g. after scrolling the searched buffer.
-    With a plain C-u prefix arg, prompt for a former search to resume.

   C-S-next, v   when search is active (`el-search-scroll-down') C-S-prior, V  when search is active (`el-search-scroll-up')